noamross/jekyll-site/collaborating with R.md

 ![](http://dl.dropbox.com/u/3356641/blogstuff/gitexample.png)

-Finally, the latest version of Rstudio has package creation tools based on the `devtools` package, including tools for testing and documenting packages:
+Finally, the latest version of Rstudio has package creation tools based on the `devtools` package, including tools for testing and documenting packages.
+Like its Git interface, RStudio's package development tools make the process of package creation more intuitive:

 ![](http://dl.dropbox.com/u/3356641/blogstuff/buildexample.png)